-All beaches are open.
+All beaches are open, but the distance between towels must be larger than 1m.
 All shops are open.

-Outdoor sports and indoor sports are allowed again, provided that sanitary measures are taken.
+Outdoor sports and indoor sports are allowed, provided that sanitary measures are taken.

 The usual restrictions still apply : stay one meter away from other people.
 If you can't, wear a mask.

 Masks are still mandatory in public transports.
 Always have one with you in a public area, to be able to wear it if you're requested to do so.
-The train traffic should resume to normal after mid june.
 In planes, all seats will be used, with people wearing masks.

 All shows, sport events, professionnal shows and large gathering of more than 5000 people are forbidden at least until the end of august.
 The Tour de France, if everything goes well, should be the first event of such magnitude to be organized in France after the lockdown.